-Sisterlocks are one of my favorites styles.
+Sisterlocks are one of my favorite styles.
 Long or short, they look beautiful.
 Aside from their beauty, Sisterlocks are incredibly versatile since you can roller set, color, braid, or wear them wild and free.
 They even make for an ideal transition style if you're ready to say goodbye to your relaxer.
 Since the locking process begins at the root, you can gradually cut off any straight ends as your hair grows out.
 The Sisterlocks technique is a one-of-a-kind experience because of the hands-on training required to ensure the trademarked method is performed correctly.
 (There is a full directory of consultants to select from here.)
 Before scheduling an appointment, take a look at your future consultant's social media page or website, since those marketing tools can ensure you're making the right choice.

 Below, we're sharing their origin story, what to expect at your appointment, what makes them different from locs, and how to care for them.